LeAsuker/Miku-Flavor/README.md

 # Miku-Flavor v0.3
-A self-installing rice for Debian-based Linux distributions using X11.
+A self-installing rice for Debian-based Linux distributions inspired by Hatsune Miku.

 ## Introduction
 What has always bothered me about Linux ricing is that it is seen as something that is Arch-exclusive and often very difficult to do.
 Frankly, no. Every distribution that supports a DE can be riced, including beginner-friendly ones like Mint.